-The Nubian Woodpecker (Campethera nubica nubica) is a medium-sized bird from the Tsavo region of Kenya.
+The Nubian Woodpecker (Campethera nubica nubica) is a medium-sized bird in the Picidae family of woodpeckers.

 The Nubian Woodpecker has a black crown that has many white spots.
 The male has a bright red forehead to the back of the neck.
 The female has a red patch only on the nape (her forehead is spotted).
 It has a long black beak.

 The Nubian Woodpecker can grow to 25 centimetres (10 inches) tall.

 It is found in East African countries, such as Sudan, Ethiopia, Kenya, and Tanzania.
 It likes dry scrublands and forests.